jorenham/optype/README.md

 ##### `AnyDType`

-All types that can be passed to the `np.dtype` constructor, as well as the type of most `dtype` function parameters, are encapsulated within the `optype.numpy.AnyDType` alias, i.e.:
+All types that can be passed to the `np.dtype` constructor, as well as the types of most `dtype` function parameters, are encapsulated within the `optype.numpy.AnyDType` alias, i.e.:

 ```python